How to Choose a Christmas Tree

 coffee and doughnuts at a warming hut are included in the price.
 Some firms

 allow you to tag your tree early to cut just before the holidays.
-Good buys
+Good buys also

-wider selection of trees, and for fresh trees that will last longer.
+trees, and for fresh trees that will last longer.

 How can you easily check for freshness?